How to Design A Crowdfunding Page That Boosts Outreach and Donations

 4. Choose a captivating title and tagline

-Your nonprofit already has a logo and mission.
-You can use these to ensure your crowdfunding page is on-brand.
-Or, you can create a different logo and mission for the campaign to help distinguish it from the rest.
+Unless you are a brand-new organization, your nonprofit already has a logo and brand identity.
+Use these to ensure your crowdfunding page is on-brand.
+Or, create a new logo and brand for the campaign to give it a new look and feel that helps distinguish it from your other outreach and fundraising efforts.

-Here are a few items to focus on when building a brand:
+Here are a few items to focus on when building your brand identity:

 • Logo